chrissaitis/logParser/README.txt

 Auto
 ----
-Go to the source folder using the terminal
+Go to your source folder using the terminal
 Run the LogParser.sh (./LogParser.sh)
-Don't forget to give the appropriate rights (chmod 755LogParser.sh)
+Don't forget to give the appropriate rights (chmod 755 LogParser.sh)

 Manual
 ------